MAINTAINING OUR DISTINCTIVENESS AS GOD’S PEOPLE

 Senator Barnes & family – East Asia Anti-Human Trafficking Initiative for World Ventures

-Juan Pablo and Sol Herrera – Hispanic ministry in Ponder
+Juan Pablo and Sol Herrera – Hispanic ministry in Ponder; new class beginning Oct.
+19

 Church: